rjspencer/docs/theming.md

 `size`

     the size of the photo to load

     accepted sizes are "thumbnail", "small", "medium", "large", "original"

     defaults to "thumbnail"

 ### If Statements
 `if:AudioHasLyrics`

     Check to see if the audio track has lyrics

 `if:AudioCanBeDownloadedForFree`

     Check to see if the audio track can be downloaded for free

 `if:AudioCanBeSold`

     Check to see if the audio track is being sold

+`if:CartHasProducts` *(global, can be used anywhere)*

+    checks to see if there are items in the cart

 ## Audio Playlists
 ### page:AudioPlaylistList